kuco23/Chat-Portal/README.md

 # Social Media Profile Portal

-This code automates a social media profile, currently Instagram, that functions as a message exchange portal.
+This code automates a social media profile and makes it functions as a message exchange portal.
 It monitors incoming messages, pairs users based on their message content, and then relays each new message between matched users.
-The current implementation uses chatGPT to make it look like the messages are coming from the automated profile and are addressed to the matched user.
+The current implementation uses instagram as a social platform and chatGPT to modify relayed messages in a way that makes it seem like they are comming from the automated profile.

 > Python >= 3.10 is required.